ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/index.md

 amp.dev hosts our documentation and the AMP team collaborates on [GitHub](https://github.com/ampproject).
 Follow the amp.dev [repository’s README](https://github.com/ampproject/amp.dev) to run amp.dev on your local machine.
 This is essential for ensuring correct asset rendering and formatting.
 However, for simple fixes, such as typos, you can edit the file directly on GitHub.

-Join the [AMP Project Slack](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877) and let us know what you’re working on and if you have any questions.
+Join the [AMP Project Slack](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877) [outreach working group](https://github.com/ampproject/wg-outreach) and let us know what you’re working on!

 # Content contribution types

 There are several ways to contribute content to amp.dev.
 We’ve outlined a few to get started.
-If you would like to contribute in a different way, please do not hesitate to reach out and ask if we can accept it!
+If you would like to contribute in a different way, please do not hesitate to [reach out](https://github.com/ampproject/wg-outreach) and ask if we can accept it!

 ## Good first issues